 However, Ao Island also has no restaurants, accommodation facilities, convenience stores, or vending machines.
 Thus, if you are taking the first ferry service to Ao Island, remember to bring a lunchbox and enough water.

 How about toilet facilities?
 The answer is yes.
-The waiting room found close to the deck is where the toilets are located and are cleanly maintained.
+The cleanly maintained toilets are located in the waiting room close to the deck.

-And as you might have figured out, there aren’t any attractions on Ao Island other than cats.
+And as you might have figured out, there aren’t any attractions on Ao Island besides cats.
 But you might want to visit the shrine on the island if you take the first ferry service.

 About the Cats on Ao Island